martinambrus/AuxiliaryASR/README.md

         weight: 0.02         # maximise entropy to keep non-blank symbols active
 ```

 All of the auxiliary losses honour a `warmup_epochs` key (`5` for the CTC penalties and `8` for the duration term in the default config) so you can delay their activation until the alignment has roughly converged.
-The duration guard stays one-sided and trims only when the expected coverage drops below ~1.8 frames, nudging the median toward two frames before annealing back.
+The duration guard stays one-sided and trims only when the expected coverage drops below ~1.8 frames, nudging the median toward two frames with a 0.04 weight before annealing back.

 The coverage helper now applies a locally normalised hinge along with a heavier total-variation prior over the non-blank posterior mass.
 This combination pushes token durations to recover sooner while keeping adjacent timesteps smooth enough to avoid 1-frame spikes.